 I am planning to travel internationally.
 Will COVID-19 affect my plans?

 Visit the Department of State website for guidance on international travel.
 Travelers should remember that this is a rapidly evolving situation and travel advisories may change from day to day.
-Per CDC guidance, you are considered to be at risk for COVID-19 if you have traveled from any country listed on the CDC Level 3 Travel Health Notice, have had close contact with a person known to have COVID-19 or are undergoing evaluation for COVID-19, all within the past 14 days.
+Per CDC guidance, you are considered to be at risk for COVID-19 if you have traveled internationally, have had close contact with a person known to have COVID-19 or are undergoing evaluation for COVID-19, or returned from a cruise all within the past 14 days.

 Am I at risk for COVID-19 from a package or products shipping from China?

-There is still a lot that is unknown about the newly emerged COVID-19 and how it spreads.
-Two other coronaviruses have emerged in the past 18 years that cause illness in people, MERS-CoV and SARS-CoV (neither of these viruses currently circulate in the U.S.).
-In general, because of poor survivability of these other coronaviruses on surfaces, there is likely very low risk of spread from products or packaging that are shipped.
-Currently, there is no evidence to support transmission of COVID-19 associated with imported goods and there have not been any cases of COVID-19 in the United States associated with imported goods
+There is no very low risk of spread from products or packaging that are shipped.
+Currently, there is no evidence to support transmission of COVID-19 associated with imported goods and there have not been any cases of COVID-19 in the United States associated with imported goods.

 The Alachua County Health Department has created a new call center for the community to address questions about testing and any concerns with COVID-19.
 The call center’s phone number is 352-334-8810.